thebe14/caso/CONTRIBUTING.md

    is not a hard requirement, but we try to avoid to merge pull requests that contain a set of commits with the functionality implemented and a set of other small fixes.
-4. The pull request should work for Python 3.6 onwards on Travis CI.
+4. The pull request should work for Python 3.7 onwards on GitHub Actions.
 5. Check https://travis-ci.com/github/IFCA/caso/pull_requests to ensure the tests pass for all supported Python versions and platforms.